go-gormigrate/gormigrate/README.md

 ## Contributing

-To run tests, first copy `.sample.env` as `sample.env` and edit the connection string of the database you want to run tests against.
+To run tests, first copy `.sample.env` as `.env` and edit the connection string of the database you want to run tests against.
 Then, run tests like
 below: